-Years ago we started picking up bags of the most delicious and crispy parmesan cheese crisps.
+Years ago I started picking up bags of the most delicious and crispy parmesan cheese crisps.
 They were SO good, and best of all?
 They had just 1 ingredient!
-We were sold!
+I was sold.

 But the absolute best of all?
 Now you can make it too.
 After multiple test rounds, I’m proud to bring to you this easy recipe for homemade parmesan crisps.
 I just know you’re going to love it as much as we do.